Changfeng1992/SiFei/index.md

 3. [K-moduli of log del pezzo pairs](https://arxiv.org/abs/2303.05651), with Long Pan and Haoyu Wu.
 4. [Birational geometry of moduli space of del Pezzo pairs](https://arxiv.org/abs/2309.10467), with Long Pan and Haoyu Wu.
 5. [Chow ring of moduli spaces of quasi-polarised K3 surfaces in lower genus](https://arxiv.org/abs/2401.12580)
 6. [Asymptotic Behaviors of Moduli of One-dimensional Sheaves on Surfaces](https://arxiv.org/abs/2406.11512), with Feinuo Zhang.
 (This paper will splits two parts, the result on Betti number stabilization is superseded into the joint work with Weite Pi, Junliang Shen and Feinuo Zhang.
-The results on  Picard groups will appear later after revision )
+The results on  Picard groups and some other results will appear later after revision )
 7. <a href=" https://changfeng1992.github.io/SiFei/P=C.pdf" target="_blank">Cohomological stabilization, perverse filtrations, and refined BPS invariants for del Pezzo surfaces.</a>
 with Weite Pi, Junliang Shen and Feinuo Zhang.
 (This paper supersedes the main part of our previous paper)
 ### Invited talks and Slides